Escaping (song): Dina Carroll version

-British singer Dina Carroll released a cover of the song on 16 September 1996.
+British singer Dina Carroll released a cover of the song on 16 September 1996 by Mercury and 1st Avenue.
 For her version, Carroll and producer Nigel Lowis rewrote a good part of the original lyrics, but maintained the same musical structure of the previous versions.
 The video clip heavily featured a documentary of Balinese people culture and social life.

-Her first single after a three-year absence, "Escaping" became Carroll's highest charting hit in the UK, peaking at No. 3, equalling the position of her ballad "Don't Be a Stranger".
-The B-side, "Mind Body & Soul" was a dance track that topped the UK Dance Chart.
+Her first single after a three-year absence, "Escaping" became Carroll's highest-charting hit in the UK, peaking at No. 3, equalling the position of her ballad "Don't Be a Stranger".
+The B-side, "Mind Body & Soul", was released as a single in Japan on 25 December 1996.

 Critical reception

 Jon O'Brien from AllMusic described "Escaping" as a "joint, worldbeat-inspired" song.
-A reviewer from Evening Herald stated that Carroll "certainly knows how to make a comeback in style".
+Irish Evening Herald stated that Carroll "certainly knows how to make a comeback in style".
 Ross Jones from The Guardian complimented its chorus as "massive" and noted how the "life-affirming refrain sweeps up to the heavens".
 Pan-European magazine Music & Media wrote, "...Dina Caroll is already receiving airplay with this cover version of the Asia Blue song.
 Don't expect R&B: this is a well-produced velvety gospel ballad."
-Music Week rated it three out of five, declaring it "an atmospheric, lushly-arranged ballad, complete with an African feel and touches of Estefan."
-The magazine's Alan Jones noted that this "strong mid-tempo cut with a soaring chorus" is already a radio favourite, "which should give her a triumphant return to the upper echelons of the chart."
+A reviewer from Music Week rated it three out of five, declaring it "an atmospheric, lushly-arranged ballad, complete with an African feel and touches of Estefan."
+Another Music Week editor, Alan Jones, noted that this "strong mid-tempo cut with a soaring chorus" is already a radio favourite, "which should give her a triumphant return to the upper echelons of the chart."